-The Department of Spanish provides two programs designed to deepen students’ understanding of cultural difference and diversity: a language program that fulfills the all-College distribution requirement in foreign language and an academic major program.
+The curriculum of the Department of Spanish is designed to deepen students’ understanding of cultural difference and diversity through a language program that fulfills the all-College language distribution requirement and an academic major program.

 In its commitment to the study of world languages, the Department of Spanish strives to prepare students for active engagement in the Spanish-speaking world, both within the United States and abroad.
 Our language courses facilitate oral and written communication by presenting grammar in a cultural context.
 The language classroom provides a space for students to appreciate cultural connections and differences and to grow into their role as global citizens.